J3rome/i3-multimonitor-workspace/README.md

-When moving a window to a specific workspace with the default keybindings (`modKey+Shift+3`), the window will always be placed in the center monitor.
-The `--move_to_workspace` parameter can be used to move the window to another workspace and keeping the window in the same monitor.
-Use this configuration to enable this :
+When moving a window to a specific workspace with the default keybindings (`modKey+Shift+3`), the window will always be placed on the main monitor.
+The `--move_to_workspace` parameter can be used to move the window to another `multimonitor workspace` while keeping the window on the same monitor.
+Use this configuration to enable this feature :

 ```bash
 bindsym $altKey+Shift+0 exec --no-startup-id "python3 /opt/i3-multimonitor-workspace/i3-multimonitor-workspace.py --move_to_workspace 0"